guitri-ada/treasure-island/README.md

 - Create a `Player` class with a 'score' property

 **Player Input Handler:**
-- Create an `InputHandler` class formed with methods wrapped in a companion object
+- Create an `InputHandler` class formed with methods wrapped in a companion object (static)
 - Define effective and safe methods to prompt the player to enter row and column coordinates
 - Test for invalid inputs and add error handling code

 **Score Calculation:**
-- Add in score property update logic where player unveils treasure or pirate cells
+- Add score property update logic when player unveils treasure or pirate cells
 - Test functioning of score update

 **<ins>PHASE 4 - Game class and game flow controller</ins>**